 Johnson, V.Y.
 (1995).
 Reef Walking on the Great Barrier Reef: A Study of Visitor Experiences.
 Honours thesis, James Cook University, Townsville, QLD.

 Funding and grants

-My research and other work has received additional funding from the Cornell Lab of Ornithology, North Carolina State University, American Ornithological Society, Woodrow Wilson International Center for Scholars, Southern Cross University, Australian Citizen Science Association, Institute of Marine and Antarctic Studies (University of Tasmania), Royal Society of New Zealand, Brian Mason Scientific and Technical Trust, James Cook University, and the Great Barrier Reef Marine Park Authority.
+My research and other work has received additional funding from the Centre for a Waste-free World (QUT), Selby and Hancock Endowments, Centre for Marine Socioecology (University of Tasmania), Cornell Lab of Ornithology (Cornell University, U.S.A.), North Carolina State University, American Ornithological Society, Woodrow Wilson International Center for Scholars, Southern Cross University, Australian Citizen Science Association, Institute of Marine and Antarctic Studies (University of Tasmania), Royal Society of New Zealand, Brian Mason Scientific and Technical Trust, James Cook University, and the Great Barrier Reef Marine Park Authority.

 Media (Lead PI/author research only)

 - Over 50 news items in Australian and New Zealand newspapers